 Alex was raised in King City, Ontario, where he attended the Doris M. Patton (grades 1-6), Eva L. Dennis (grade 7) and King City (grade 8) Public Schools between 1960 and 1969, followed by the Dr. G.W.
 Williams Secondary School in Aurora, Ontario between 1969 and 1973.
 He went on to complete his first year at Brock University in St. Catharines, Ontario in 1973 and 1974.
 His father died on November 22, 1974 of hereditary polycystic kidney disease.
 Alex took a year off of school and returned to York University in 1974, graduating with a four-year honours Bachelor’s degree in English literature in 1978, with a special interest in philosophy and poetry.
 He completed the first year of a two-year Masters program in English in 1980, at which point he dropped out of school to enter the publishing field as an editor for the Carswell Company of Canada, a well-known legal and professional publisher, where he researched and produced Carswell’s Index to Canadian Legal Literature.
 Alex also holds the Financial Management Advisor (FMA) designation from the Canadian Securities Institute (CSI).
 He is semi-retired and living in Toronto with his dharma cat, Zenji.

 After the economic collapse of 2008 and the rising concern about the environment, Alex became interested in the social and political implications of Climate Change, and supported the Zeitgeist Movement of Peter Joseph and the Extinction Rebellion movement.
 He has been a member of the Liberal Party of Canada, the New Democratic Party, and the Green Party, but is not currently a member of any political party or organization.
 Alex is a green libertarian socialist (anarcho-syndicalist) and a supporter of Jeremy Corbyn and hopes to see a similar movement arise in Canada.
-He also maintains a Facebook page with the intention of increasing consciousness about the probability of social collapse in the near future and the imperative necessity of a social uprising to prevent complete social and economic collapse and further environmental devastation.
+He also maintains a Facebook page with the intention of increasing consciousness about the probability of social collapse in the near future and the imperative necessity of a social uprising to prevent complete, now imminent, social and economic breakdown and further environmental devastation.